Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/ValidatorBase.md

 ### Validate(object instance, ValidationContext validationContext)

-Validates the specified instance and allows the manipulation of the whole validation context.This method can be used to manipulate the whole validation context and the implementation of this is enough.
+Validates the specified instance and allows the manipulation of the whole validation context.
+This method can be used to manipulate the whole validation context and the implementation of this is enough.

 #### Parameters